praisonbenjamin/tripmate-api/README.md

 There are 3 GET requests:

 ```
-GET /api/games/all
+GET /api/trips
 ```

-As the title suggests, returns all games in the database
+Returns all trips for user

 ```
-GET /api/games
+GET /api/trips/:trip_id
 ```

-This will return the user's games (user id required through middleware)
+This will return one singular trip based on id

 ```
-GET /api/games/:game_id
+DELETE /api/trips/:trip_id
 ```

-This will return one singular game based on id
+Deletes a trip based on ID.

 ### Plans Endpoints